-By choosing their own goals, your child is more likely to want to achieve them.
-They’ll also feel a greater sense of accomplishment when the goal is reached.
+By letting your child choose their own goals, they are more likely to want to achieve them.
+Doing this will also help them feel a greater sense of accomplishment when the goal is reached.

-Encourage them to get the most out of the month by setting a challenge or two to reach a particular goal.
-For example, if the goal is to do 1 good deed a day, a challenge could be to perform at least 1 good deed from a list each day.
-Or another goal may be to learn a new surah.
-So the challenge could be to practise 1 line from that surah a day.
+Encourage your child to get the most out of the month by setting a challenge or two to reach a particular goal.
+For instance, perform at least 1 good deed from a list each day, or practise a line from a surah a day.

-For younger children set a small challenge each day, such as helping out at home or saying something nice to someone.
+Younger children can set a small challenge each day, such as helping out at home or saying something nice to someone.

-Older children can set challenges like learning a new dua, short surah, listening to Quran every night or fasting for short periods (wait until they’re at least school aged and encourage fasting that is appropriate for the age of the child eg. for 1hr or skip a snack).
+Older children can set challenges like learning a new dua or short surah, listening to Quran every night or fasting for short periods.
+It’s best for children to wait until they’re at least school aged before they start fasting.
+Remember to ensure fasting is appropriate for the age of the child eg. for 1hr or skipping a snack.

-Write the goals and challenges down so your child can hang them up as a reminder.
+When you’re child has worked out their goals, write them down so they can hang them up as a reminder.
 You can download our Ramadan Goals Chart or help them to create their own goal chart.